danilolekovic/kite/README.md

 # kite

-A super-small, portable, non-dependant JavaScript framework that allows for HTML in seperate files to be plotted anywhere.
+A super-small, portable, non-dependent JavaScript framework that allows for HTML in separate files to be plotted anywhere.

 ## features